Major Section: PROOF-CHECKER

 Example and General Form: restore

-removes the effect of an undo
+Restore removes the effect of an undo command.
+This always works as

-is invoked immediately after undo
+expected if restore is invoked immediately after undo, without

 intervening instructions.
 However, other commands may also interact

-, notably ``sequencing'' commands such as do-all
+with restore, notably ``sequencing'' commands such as do-all,

-, and more generally, sequence
+do-strict, protect, and more generally, sequence.

 Note: Another way to control the saving of proof-checker state is

-command; see the documentation for save
+with the save command; see the documentation for save.

-command always ``succeeds''; it returns
+The restore command always ``succeeds''; it returns

-(mv nil t state)
+(mv nil t state).

 drop all but the indicated top-level hypotheses